Chapter 2: The Heroes who Arose

 "Well, Aaron, it's a pleasure to meet you."
 Kahn held out his hand and Aaron clasped it, each acknowledging the other's courage.

-The rest of the village went to prepare the defenses for the next attack, hearing more rumbling approaching the town.
+the defenses for the next attack, hearing more rumbling approaching the

 The village defenses were set.
 Trenches and pitfalls were dug all around the entrance to trap any enemy approaching, and each villager now carried a wooden shield used to stop long-range and close-range attacks.
 Along with shields, some of the older Koopas like Kahn also carried swords and spears, the younger ones holding daggers.
 Aaron was also given a light sword for battle, though he was told to stay behind the lines because of his small stature.
 He didn't complain; he had already proven his bravery, and he didn't want to be in front of an invasion force this size.